 Since starting at LIRNEasia a little over a year ago, I’ve been exposed to semi-frequent journal clubs and colloquia where we discuss, dissect, and analyze both our internal research findings and those of external scholars.
-These intellectual gatherings have helped me discover many interesting articles containing views of scholars published in various academic journals.
+These gatherings have helped me discover many interesting articles containing views of scholars published in various academic journals.
 They’ve also helped me learn to apply it into the work we do at LIRNEasia.
 Being a part of these journal clubs has been like stepping into a knowledge blender, but in the best way possible.
 Imagine a room filled with people bringing all sorts of experiences and various fields of expertise to the table: a potluck of ideas.
 These shared insights go deep, making me re-think topics in ways I hadn’t before.
 The book club seemed a natural progression from journal clubs, with the added benefit of incentivizing us to read more books, and do so more intentionally.

 The first installation of the book club was based on the book ‘Whole Numbers and half Truths: What data can and cannot tell us about modern India’ by Rukmini S. The book was an exploration of the data landscape in India by answering ten fundamental questions about how India operates – from what India ‘thinks, feels, and believes’ to how much money it earns and spends, to how its demography is changing.
-The book not only sifts through data from various sources but uses interesting anecdotes that provide context and paints a picture of the multifaceted tapestry that is modern India with a mix of data investigation and storytelling.
+The book not only sifts through data from various sources but uses interesting anecdotes that provide context and paints a picture of the multifaceted landscape of modern India with a mix of data investigation and storytelling.
 While learning about the inner workings of the country, we reflected on how these insights relate to, or compare to Sri Lanka.
 India, apart from being a rising global superpower, is Sri Lanka’s closest neighboring country with deep ties to its culture, religions, and other aspects of society.
 It was certainly interesting to discover that whereas rural Indians spent more on fuel & light and clothes than they did on education and fuel & light, Urban Indians spent more on education and rent.
 By contrast, Sri Lanka’s spending on education, despite free education at primary, secondary and university levels, was higher than their fuel and light expenditure in 2019.

 We were all intrigued by this book, and not just because it offered a deeper understanding of India, one of the key countries where LIRNEasia operates and conducts research.
 It also examines the world of data – something that’s not just a buzzword for us, but the very foundation of our bread-and-butter work in evidence-based policy research.